kestra-io/docs/content/blogs/2023-09-04-reverse-etl-vs-cdp.md

   image: "mproset"
 image: /blogs/2023-09-04-reverse-etl-vs-cdp.jpg
 ---
 In this deep dive, we'll unravel the mechanics of leading Customer Data Platforms (CDPs), dissecting how they handle data ingestion, analytics, and real-time processing.
-We'll also spotlight how some of these platforms are merging with Reverse ETL functionalities to become even more potent.
+We'll also spotlight how some of these platforms are merging with Reverse ETL functionalities.
 By the end, you'll have a robust understanding of their architecture and capabilities.

 ## About Reverse ETL ##
 Reverse ETL pushes data from data warehouses and lakes back to operational systems such as CRMs, marketing automation platforms, and custom-built applications.
 Instead of simply extracting, loading, and then transforming data (the traditional ETL process), Reverse ETL takes another approach.
 The data that's been curated in a warehouse is made operational, essentially turning those insights into actionable information by pushing back to tools where business users can take actions.
 This is what we call “data activation”.

 Reverse ETL begins by extracting data from environments like data warehouses, lakes, or the contemporary lakehouses, utilizing systems such as Snowflake or BigQuery.
 This data undergoes transformation, often through SQL queries, ensuring compatibility with third-party tools.
 Finally, using APIs or direct connections, the refined data is loaded into business applications.

+---

 ## About Customer Data Platforms (CDPs) ##

 CDP serves as a centralized repository of customer interactions, preferences, and behavior.
 Technically, CDPs must be adept at data ingestion.
 Whether it's through API calls, batch processing, or real-time data streams, they need to pull in data from different sources.
 Once ingested, this data undergoes further refinement.
 High-throughput engines, typically seen in advanced CDPs, process vast datasets, ensuring de-duplication, enrichment, and even real-time analytics.
 Furthermore, some CDPs integrate machine learning to refine segmentation, predictive scoring, and personalization efforts.

+---

 ## CDP vs. Reverse ETL: The Overlaps and Distinctions ##